Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam01/07/2024

-Lying in a hospital bed with his left side severely paralyzed, Mr. NVT (43 years old, Nghe An) discovered he had high blood pressure at the age of 28, of unknown cause.
+Lying on a hospital bed with his left side severely paralyzed, Mr. NVT (43 years old, Nghe An) discovered he had high blood pressure at the age of 28, of unknown cause.
 The patient went to the health station and the district hospital to get medication, but seeing that his blood pressure did not decrease, he stopped using the medication.

 His condition worsened due to the medication, including fatigue, dizziness, difficulty speaking, weakness in the right limbs, and blood pressure reaching 230.
-“The patient was taken to the emergency room with a brain hemorrhage due to high blood pressure and then transferred to our hospital.
+“The patient was brought to the emergency room with a brain hemorrhage due to high blood pressure and then transferred to our hospital.
 The patient shared that he was very regretful because he knew he would have to face the possibility of hemiplegia,” said Dr. Dung.

-How dangerous is a recurrent stroke? photo 1
+How dangerous is a recurrent stroke?
+Photo 1

 Specialist II Doctor Nguyen Tien Dung, Deputy Director of Stroke Center, Bach Mai Hospital examines a patient.